Roundly/Mujoco-omni-mecanum/README.md

 python3 wheel_code_gen.py --link_name mecanum
 ```

-After running this code, you can get `wheel.xml`.
+After running this code, you can get `wheel_example.xml`.
 Using this, you can implement collision model of mecanum wheel.

 # Example